Money-saving tips! We’ve rounded up our top 30 wedding hacks that will save you money on your wedding!

 10. Go Paperless

-Instead of spending your money on sending invitation cards, you can send electronic invitations for free or make use of wedding websites to manage your guest list.
+Instead of spending your money on sending invitation cards, you can send electronic invitations for free or use wedding websites to manage your guest list.
 It will help you save on stationery and postage expenses.

 If you want to mail something to your guests, you can still mail them the save-the-date and reference website you have created.
 This is not just a wedding hack to save you money but also helps save paper!